GINA CAMPBELL, M.Ed., CCF, CAPF Baltimore, Maryland

 While studying for a Master in Education degree in Counseling from Loyola University Maryland, Gina was inspired by her work with journals and literature as counseling tools.
 She further attained accreditation as a Certified Applied Poetry Facilitator (CAPF) through the International Federation for Biblio/Poetry Therapy, of which she was a board member and president.

-Gina’s exploration of Symbolic Modeling began in 2003 with an intensive study course at the Omega Institute in Rhinebeck, NY with the originators of Symbolic Modeling, a Clean Language-based methodology, Penny Tompkins and James Lawley.
-Gina continued her studies at Omega, as well as in both England and France.
-She is a Certified Clean Practitioner.
-Drawing on her more than 25 years of experience teaching in a variety of contexts, Gina has been offering training in Clean Language processes, including Symbolic Modeling, since 2005.
+Gina’s exploration of Clean Language began in 2003 with an intensive study course at the Omega Institute in Rhinebeck, NY with the originators of Symbolic Modeling, a Clean Language-based methodology, Penny Tompkins and James Lawley.
+Gina continued her studies in England and France, earning her credential as a Certified Clean Practitioner.
+Drawing on her more than 25 years of experience teaching in a variety of contexts and her counseling background, Gina has been offering training in Clean Language processes, including Symbolic Modeling, since 2005.
 She is the author of three books on Clean Language (see Resources section).

 Notice: As a developmental counselor, Gina is qualified to work with mentally healthy clients who are working through the sorts of life challenges and transitions that all humans may face at some point or another in their lives.
 These include grief and loss, worry and stress, identifying passion or purpose, and determining one’s “next steps”.
 Clients with clinical–level mental illness, addictions, or debilitating depression should seek a psychotherapist.
 Symbolic Modeling is certainly appropriate to use with such issues by a licensed professional.
 In fact, Clean Language was initially developed by David Grove to work with trauma survivors.